bocchino/fprime/docs/Design/data-products.md

 1. If _C_ has a product request port, then _C_ `TesterBase` provides the following functions:

-   a. `pushProductRequestEntry`: This function takes a container ID and
+   1. `pushProductRequestEntry`: This function takes a container ID and a size.
-      a size.
 It constructs the corresponding `DpRequest` history object and pushes it on `productRequestHistory`.
 Typically this function is called by `productRequest_handler` (see below).

-   b. `productRequest_handler`: This function is called when the tester
-      component receives data emitted on the product request port of the component under test.
+   1. `productRequest_handler`: This function is called when the tester component receives data emitted on the product request port of the component under test.
 It takes a container ID and a size.
 By default it calls `pushProductRequestEntry` with the ID and size.
 This function